• Skip to primary navigation

 Why I love using purple cabbage in this no mayo coleslaw recipe

-I love using purple cabbage in coleslaw as it’s both colorful and nutritious.
+I love using purple cabbage in coleslaw.
+That's because it’s both colorful and nutritious.

 Purple cabbage adds a pop of color to no mayo slaw